Karnaj/sttfa_geocoq_euclid/README.md

 systems with theories weaker than STTFA.

-## Navigate into the code
+## Read the code

-Big proof terms are not really readable, and it is not recommended into the code to understand the proofs' formalization (it is better to consult GeoCoq, and maybe [this article](http://www.michaelbeeson.com/research/papers/ProofCheckingEuclid.pdf)).
+Big proof terms are not really readable, and it is not recommended to read the code to understand the proofs' formalization (it is better to consult GeoCoq, and maybe [this article](http://www.michaelbeeson.com/research/papers/ProofCheckingEuclid.pdf)).